elastic/universal-profiling-documentation/features.md

 A flamegraph is a visualization technique that groups hierarchical data (stacktraces) into rectangles stacked onto or next to each other.
 The size of each rectangle represents the relative weight of a child compared to the parent.

-Flamegraphs provide immediate feedback on what parts of the software should be searched first for optimization opportunities, highlighting the hottest code paths across your entire infrastructure.
+Flamegraphs provide immediate feedback on which parts of the software should be searched first for optimization opportunities, highlighting the hottest code paths across your entire infrastructure.

 ![flamegraph view](./img/flamegraph-default-view.png)